HackerRouter/carpetmod112-modified/README.md

 *I will follow the license, don't worry.*

 It's pathetic that nobody wanna add the features they added in a higher version to an old version though they always say 'oh wow we love 1.12.2'.
-1.15.2 is somehow abandoned, too.